Hail State Unis

 Picture

 One of the coolest basketball uniforms design in school history, the 77-78 through 80-81 uniforms featured silver heavily and had huge, loud stripes down the sides.
-Using the "Mississippi" - number - "State" design for the first time ever on a varsity jersey, both the maroon and white jerseys featured silver numbers and wordmarks (outlined in maroon on the white jerseys and in white on the maroon jerseys).
+Using the "Mississippi" - number - "State" design, the white jerseys featured silver numbers and lettering outlined in maroon.
 The collar/neck, side panels, and waistbands featured white, maroon, and silver striping.
-The shorts had wide stripes that started on the side and curved along to the bottom, taking up a lot of real estate on the short shorts of the day.
-Couldn't have possibly been more "70's."
+The shorts had wide stripes that started on the side and curved along to the bottom, taking up quite a large area on the shorts.

 Picture